How to sew a curve with an overlocker?

-Comment coudre un arrondi à la surjeteuse ?
+Comment coudre un arrondi à la surjeteuse ? - Verotex

-Table of contents:
+Table of Contents:

 The real limits and common myths about sewing curves

-Step-by-step guide to successfully sewing a convex curve
+Step-by-step guide to sewing a convex curve

 2. Rotate the fabric gradually